dilmerv/UnityLSystemEssentials/README.md

 # Unity L-System Essentials

-This repository contains a variety of examples created while making a new video series in YouTube about Unity L-System algoritm for generating procedural trees and abstract shapes made out of Line Renders.
+This repository contains a variety of examples created while making a new video series in YouTube about Unity L-System algorithm for generating procedural trees and abstract shapes made out of Line Renders.

 As a way to give back please subscribe to my [YouTube](https://www.youtube.com/c/dilmervalecillos) channel thank you !